n8n-io/n8n-docs/docs/getting-started/quickstart.md

   -v ~/.n8n:/root/.n8n \
   n8nio/n8n
 ```

+n8n also offers a Docker image for Raspberry Pi: `n8nio/n8n:latest-rpi`.

 More information about the Docker setup can be found in the README file of the
 [Docker Image](https://github.com/n8n-io/n8n/blob/master/docker/images/n8n/README.md).